The Health Services Team of GISD

 - It is asked that students be kept at home when ill, and they have a normal temperature (less than 100.0 F) for 24 hours after any illness without the use of fever-reducing medication before returning to school.

 - Medications (prescription or over-the-counter) are NOT supplied by the school.
-Medication should NEVER be delivered by the child.
+Medication should NEVER be delivered by the student.
 Parents MUST bring medications to the health office and fill out a Medication Administration Form (one form for each medication).
 Medications MUST be in their original container.
 We request that you ask the pharmacist to give you two labeled prescription bottles so that you have one bottle at home and one at school.
 For inhalers, please ask the pharmacist to apply the label around the inhaler instead of the box of the inhaler.
 Please allow time for a pill count to be performed on all controlled medications.
 A new medication form will need to be completed and signed by the doctor for any medication changes.

 - Food allergies of any kind are not recognized by our cafeteria staff unless we have a Food Allergy Action Plan signed by a doctor.
 The forms are available from the school nurse.